bitwarden/sm-kubernetes/README.md

 ### Unit test

-Unit tests are current found in the following files:
+Unit tests are currently found in the following files:

 * internal/controller/suite_test.go

 * cmd/suite_test.go

 To run the unit tests, run `make test` from the root directory of this workspace.
 To debug the unit tests, click on the file you would like to debug.
-In the `Run and Debug` tab in Visual Studio Code, change the lanch configuration from "Debug" to "Test current file", and then press F5.  **NOTE: Using the Visual Studio Code "Testing" tab does not currently work due to VS Code not linking the static binaries correctly.**
+In the `Run and Debug` tab in Visual Studio Code, change the launch configuration from "Debug" to "Test current file", and then press F5.  **NOTE: Using the Visual Studio Code "Testing" tab does not currently work due to VS Code not linking the static binaries correctly.**

 ## Contributing